-Musically, Procol Harum had always been split between hard rock and classical rock.
+Musically, Procol Harum had always been split between Hard Rock and Classical Rock.
 Although the group often combined the two into a brilliant fusion, the albums always leaned toward one side or the other.
-After Trower's departure, Procol turned completely to the classical side with 'Live at Edmonton,' a symphonic exercise released in the winter of 1972.
-For the first time in five years, the band cracked the American Top 20 with their rousing new version of 'Conquistador.'
+After Trower's departure, Procol turned completely to the Classical side with "Live at Edmonton", a symphonic exercise released in the Winter of 1972.
+For the first time in five years, the band cracked the American Top 20 with their rousing new version of "Conquistador", which topped out at #16.
 The song, ironically enough, was on that first album from 1967.
 With bold brass and violin'd percussion, the Edmonton orchestra helped turn the album a dazzling shade of gold.

-The new 'Prodigal Stranger' album showed early promise, but didn't sell well.
-The 1995 'Symphonic Procol Harum' wasn't an official Procol Harum release, but it did have Gary Brooker, Matthew Fisher and Robin Trower and some guest vocalists.
-It was followed by 'Within Our House,' a solo CD from Gary that included the new Brooker / Reid title track and a few old and new Procol numbers backed by a choir, string quartet and various Procol band members, including bassist Dave Bronze and drummer Mark Brzezicki.
+The new "Prodigal Stranger" album showed early promise, but didn't sell well.
+The 1995 "Symphonic Procol Harum" wasn't an official Procol Harum release, but it did have Gary Brooker, Matthew Fisher and Robin Trower and some guest vocalists.
+It was followed by "Within Our House", a solo CD from Brooker that included the new Brooker / Reid title track and a few old and new Procol numbers backed by a choir, string quartet and various Procol band members, including bassist Dave Bronze and drummer Mark Brzezicki.

 For more about Procol Harum, be sure to read Gary James' Interview With Robin Trower